-Nevada license plates have been issued in the current Sunset design since 2001.
-When you obtain new plates, the DMV charges a Prison Industry fee of 50 cents per plate in addition to any registration fees due.
+When you obtain new standard plates, the DMV charges a Plate Cost Recovery Fee of $3.00 per plate and a Prison Industry fee of 50 cents per plate in addition to any registration fees due.
 Personalized and specialty plates carry additional fees.

-A registration renewal is not required if you are simply changing license plates and the registration is not due.
+A registration renewal is not required if you are simply changing license plates on the same vehicle and the registration is not due.
 The DMV will charge a $5 substitute plate fee in addition to any applicable plate fees.
-You must visit a DMV Full Service office or a County Assessor office which offers vehicle registration services to obtain new plates.

 Nevada law requires most vehicles to display front and rear license plates at all times, except motorcycles and trailers, which require only a rear plate.
 You must display both plates if the vehicle is designed for a front plate or if the manufacturer offers an add-on bracket or frame.